 •Performs other related duties as required, e.g., reviews of Secretariat offices and departments at headquarters/missions, operational travel programme, adequacy of departmental space requirements, and technology requirements.

-• PROFESSIONALISM: Knowledge of administrative and human resources policies and procedures.
+• PROFESSIONALISM: Knowledge of administrative, budgetary, financial and human resources policies and procedures.
 Ability to apply various United Nations administrative rules and regulations in work situations.
-Knowledge of policies and procedures of United Nations Secretariat Oversight and Audit Bodies.
 Conceptual analytical and evaluative skills to conduct independent research and analysis.
 Ability to identify issues, formulate opinions, make conclusions and recommendations.
 Shows pride in work and in achievements; demonstrates professional competence and mastery of subject matter; is conscientious and efficient in meeting commitments, observing deadlines and achieving results; is motivated by professional rather than personal concerns; shows persistence when faced with difficult problems or challenges; remains calm in stressful situations.
 Takes responsibility for incorporating gender perspectives and ensuring the equal participation of women and men in all areas of work.

 • PLANNING AND ORGANIZING: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required; allocates appropriate amount of time and resources for completing work; foresees risks and allows for contingencies when planning; monitors and adjusts plans and actions as necessary; uses time efficiently.

-Advanced university degree (Master’s degree or equivalent) in business or public administration, finance, accounting, law or related area.
-A first-level university degree in combination with qualifying experience may be accepted in lieu of the advanced university degree.
+Advanced university degree (Master’s degree or equivalent) in business or public administration, finance, accounting, law or related area is required.
+A first-level university degree (Bachelor’s or equivalent) in the specified fields in combination with two additional years of relevant work experience may be accepted in lieu of the advanced university degree.

-A minimum of seven years of progressively responsible experience in administration, finance, accounting, human resources management or related area is required.
+A minimum of seven years of progressively responsible experience in administration, finance, accounting, human resources management or a related field is required.